juanaltech/webmethodsRestConsumerExample/README.md

-# webmethods Rest Consumer Example
+# webMethods Rest Consumer Example

 Example for consuming an HTTP/JSON REST service with webMethods.